Search This Blog

 A special thank you to the institutions that provided the space and professional expertise to elevate the dialogue:

-• Gulf Coast Community Foundation: For generously hosting the LED at their Philanthropy Center and providing a premier environment for regional collaboration.
+• Gulf Coast Community Foundation (GCCF): For generously hosting the LED as well as the Tours Opening Reception and inaugural Land Tours session at their Philanthropy Center and providing a premier environment for regional collaboration.

 • Sarasota Art Museum: For the invaluable contribution of Petra Gurin’s time and talent as the Tours/LED Project Manager.